 On January 18, yesterday, as promised before, WhatsApp finally introduced its awaited business app: WhatsApp Business.
 The popular message platform has been teasing about the same for several weeks now and has kept its words for the small businesses in India and Brazil.

 WhatsApp Business aims at establishing connections between customers and businesses in a refreshed and official essence, “separating customer and personal messages.”
 It is available to download for free from Google Play Store starting yesterday.

-Among the features, the app provides five highlights: Business Profiles, Messaging Tools, Messaging Statistics, WhatsApp Web and Account Type.
+Among the features, the app provides five highlights: Business Profiles, Messaging Tools, Messaging Statistics, WhatsApp Web, and Account Type.
 These features together are set to make business-related communications convenient for the 1.3 billion users of the messaging platform.

-Fourth, WhatsApp Web makes it simple for the users who access the platform via desktop, in regards to sending and receiving messages with WhatsApp Business.
+Fourth, WhatsApp Web makes it simple for the users who access the platform via desktop in regards to sending and receiving messages with WhatsApp Business.

-More than 80% of the small businesses in the countries India and Brazil report that the concerned message platform helps in communication with customers, which further inspires expansion of their businesses.
+More than 80% of the small businesses in the countries India and Brazil report that the concerned message platform helps in communication with customers, which further inspires the expansion of their businesses.
 WhatsApp Business is currently available in Indonesia, Italy, Mexico, United Kingdom, and the United States of America.
 It will experience a global rollout in the weeks to come.

 WhatsApp says: “This is just the beginning!”